 VISIONS OF SUGAR PLUMS DANCED IN THEIR HEADS?

 The painful memories and flashbacks come crashing through their minds as seasons past clash with seasons present.
 Reminders of the families they have loved and lost stab deep at their young hearts.
 They may have memories of violent battles, or being dragged from the arms of a screaming birth mother echoing through their days.
 Many children in foster care were moved during the holidays.
 It is the highest suicide season of the year as those with mental illness and depression struggle with their inner pain.
 Many abusive birth parents self-medicate with drugs or alcohol.
 The use of both has been shown to be higher during this time of year.
 Often we don’t know what haunts them.
-Be extra patient and empathetic as the trauma haunts them into inappropriate behaviors until they get healthy enough to trust parents with their hurts and fears using words instead of destruction.
+Be extra patient and empathetic as the trauma memories drive them into inappropriate behaviors until they get healthy enough to trust parents with their hurts and fears using words instead of destruction.

 DECK THE HALLS..

 Years ago, as the decorations and stockings were unwrapped from storage to be displayed and each little voice rang out with glee at discovering an ornament they made in school or a treasure they remembered I saw the pain of the new child who had been in another family the year before.
 I quickly raced to paint the child’s name on a stocking to try to ease the feeling that she “did not belong” or was not a part of the family.
 The following year I purchased special ornaments for another new child and had a special stocking personalized and ready.
 It still did not erase the fact that there was no history or happy memories as the other children did so many “remember this!” and “look at this!
 It’s my favorite”!
 It hurts and that is all there is to it.
 We must be sensitive to their pain.

 THERE AROSE SUCH A CLATTER,